 “Is there a craft shop in town?”
 Joanne asked.

-My accommodation at the ranch couldn’t have been in greater contrast to the Comfort Inn.
+My accommodation at Bar Lazy J Ranch couldn’t have been in greater contrast to the Comfort Inn.
 The log cabin sat so close to the Colorado River that I imagined fishing from the rocking chair on its porch.
 Inside was one of those pot belly stoves you see keeping the coffee hot in old Westerns, although I had no need to light it during my stay, despite the ranch having been covered in snow only a week earlier.

 It seemed churlish not to accept Joanne’s invitation to sit with them over dinner.
 Along with much else, I learned she was a pharmacist and had to keep a close eye on Bill’s cholesterol level, which was why she wouldn’t let him have a second wedge of key lime pie.
 The whole family flossed their teeth at the table as soon as they’d finished eating.